-- 6.4.2.2 processing is necessary for reasons of substantial public interest, on the basis of UK law which shall be proportionate to the aim pursued, where we respect the essence of the right to data protection and provide for suitable and specific measures to safeguard the fundamental rights and the interests of the Data Subject; - 6.4.2.3 processing is necessary to protect the vital interests of the Data Subject or of another natural person where the Data Subject is physically or legally incapable of giving consent; - 6.4.2.4 processing is necessary for the purposes of carrying out the obligations and exercising specific rights of the Data Controller or of the Data Subject in the field of employment law in so far as it is authorised by UK law providing for appropriate safeguards for the fundamental rights and the interests of the Data Subject. - 6.4.3 The Trust recognises that in addition to Special Category/Sensitive Personal Data, we are also likely to process information about our stakeholders which is confidential in nature, for example, information about family circumstances, child protection or safeguarding issues.
+- 6.4.2.10 for archiving, research and statistics purposes - 6.4.3 The Trust recognises that in addition to Special Category/Sensitive Personal Data, we are also likely to process information about our stakeholders which is confidential in nature, for example, information about family circumstances, child protection or safeguarding issues.
 Appropriate safeguards must be implemented for such information, even if it does not meet the legal definition of Special Category/Sensitive Personal Data. - 6.5 Biometric Data - 6.5.1 The Academy processes Biometric Data as part of an automated biometric recognition system for cashless catering.
 Biometric Data is a type of Special Category/Sensitive Personal Data. - 6.5.2 Where Biometric Data relating to students is processed, the school must ensure that each parent of a student is notified of the school's intention to use the student's Biometric Data and obtain the written consent of at least one parent before the data is taken from the student and used as part of an automated biometric recognition system.
 The Academy must not process the Biometric Data of a student under 18 years of age where: - 6.5.2.1 the student (whether verbally or non-verbally) objects or refuses to participate in the Processing of their Biometric Data; - 6.5.2.2 no Parent has Consented in writing to the processing; or - 6.5.2.3 a Parent has objected in writing to such processing, even if another Parent has given written Consent. - 6.5.3 The Academy must provide reasonable alternative means of accessing services for those students who will not be using an automated biometric recognition system.
-The Trust will comply with any guidance or advice issued by the Department for Education on the use of Biometric Data from time to time. - 6.5.4 The Trust must obtain the explicit Consent of staff, trustees, members or other Data Subjects before processing their Biometric Data. - 6.6 Criminal convictions and offences
+The Trust will comply with any guidance or advice issued by the Department for Education on the use of Biometric Data from time to time. - 6.5.4 The Trust must obtain the explicit Consent of staff, trustees, members or other Data Subjects before processing their Biometric Data. - 6.6 Criminal convictions and offences - 6.6.1 There are separate safeguards in the UK GDPR for Personal Data relating to criminal convictions and offences. - 6.6.2 It is likely that the Trust will Process Data about criminal convictions or offences.
+This may be as a result of pre-vetting checks we are required to undertake on staff and trustees or due to information which we may acquire during the course of their employment or appointment. - 6.6.3 In addition, from time to time we may acquire information about criminal convictions or offences involving students or Parents.
+This information is not routinely collected and is only likely to be processed by the Trust in specific circumstances, for example, if a child protection issue arises or if a parent/carer is involved in a criminal matter.